 - 7.23.1 Melton Borough has a rich and varied heritage with 704 historic buildings and 44 designated conservation areas.
 Melton Borough also has 2 Registered Parks and Gardens at Belvoir Castle and Stapleford Park, and 35 Scheduled Monuments.
 Not all these are open to the public. - 7.23.2 Conservation Area Appraisals and Management Plans for all of the designated conservation areas are completed.
 These will help us enhance the historic environment and to respond sensitively to proposals for development within Conservation Areas and those affecting listed buildings.
 In addition, the Melton Borough Landscape and Historic Urban Character Assessment Report (2011) provides an assessment of the historic assets of Melton Mowbray which should be referenced for all development proposals within the town. - 7.23.3 Melton Borough contains a wealth of heritage assets which play an important part in the local character and identity of the Borough.
 Therefore, it is important that both designated and non-designated heritage assets are recognised and protected.
 Where possible they should be enhanced through the new Melton Borough Local Plan.
-The Heritage Environment Record (HER) should be referenced in proposals for development in the Borough.
+The Heritage Environment Record (HER) and any complementary heritage data that may be published alongside Neighbourhood Plans should be referenced in proposals for development in the Borough.